SkynationsMods/MoreBlocks/README.md

 - Railings: Titanium, Iron
 - Steps: Titanium, Steel, Iron, Copper
 - Struts: Titanium, Steel, Iron
+- Doors: Steel, Wood, Titanium, Iron (textures not working yet due to a bug)
+- Wall tiles: Titanium, Steel, Iron, Copper, Wood

-Despite them being implemented (craftable and placable in the game), their attributes still need tweaking (Weight, Value, Durability).
+Despite them being implemented (craftable and placable in the game), their attributes still need tweaking (Mass, Price, Health).

 We are still at the start.
 Feel free to pick any block and help!